-In accordance with section 162 of the Companies Act 1993 and the constitution of the Company, the Company has given indemnities to, and has effected insurance for, Directors and executives of Rubicon and its related companies which, except for specific matters expressly excluded, indemnify and insure Directors and executives against monetary losses as a result of actions or omissions by them in the course of their duties.
+In accordance with section 162 of the Companies Act 1993 and the constitution of the Company, the Company has given indemnities to, and has effected insurance for, Directors and executives of Rubicon and its related companies, which (except for expressly excluded matters) indemnify and insure Directors and executives against monetary losses as a result of actions or omissions by them in the course of their duties.
 Specifically excluded from the indemnity are actions of criminal liability or breach of the Director's duty to act in good faith and in what the Director believes to be the best interests of the Company.

-On 1 July 2012 the Company renewed its Directors' and Officers' liability and statutory liability insurance policies.
+On 1 July 2013, the Company renewed its Directors' and Officers' liability and statutory liability insurance policies.